nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `REQUEST`
 The request or notes you can add to an order.<br>
 Prefix: `r/`
-* It can contain any characters.
+* It can contain any type of characters.
 * It can be empty.
   * An empty request is used to clear/reset the `REQUEST` field of the order.